ckruf/DSA_Python/ch08/exercises/written_exercises.md

 ## 8.36

 Each internal node in an improper binary tree doubles the number of possible non-isomorphic trees.
 This is because each internal node can have its child either as a left child, or a right child.
 Therefore, even in the case of a linear binary tree, there would be 2^n possible non-isomorphic trees, given n internal nodes.
 However, there are even many more than that, because in the case of a linear tree, we only consider one option of where to attach the new node (the most recent node).
 In reality, we have a choice of many nodes to attach the new node to.
 Therefore, there are far more than 2^n possible trees

+## 8.43

+Using the tree from figure 8.15 as an example (I have redrawn it to its binary tree representation in the file 8_43.png):

+1. Preorder traversal

+Original tree: Paper, Title, Abstract, 1, 1.1, 1.2, 2, 2.1, 2.2, 2.3, 3, 3.1, 3.2, References
+Binary representation: Paper, Title, Abstract, 1, 1.1, 1.2, 2, 2.1, 2.2, 2.3, 3, 3.1, 3.2, Refernces

+The preorder traversal is equivalent.

+2. Postorder traversal

+Original tree: Title, Abstract, 1.1, 1.2, 1, 2.1, 2.2, 2.3, 2, 3.1, 3.2, 3, References, Paper
+Binary representation: 1.2, 1.1, 2.3, 2.2, 2.1, 3.2, 3.1, Refernces, 3, 2, 1, Abstract, Title, Paper

+The postorder

+3. Is an inorder traversal of the binary represenation equivalent to one of the standard traversal of the original tree?
+If so, which one?

+Inorder traversal: Title, Abstract, 1.1, 1.2, 1, 2.1, 2.2, 2.3, 2...

+The inorder traversal of the binary represenation is equivalent to the postorder traversal of the original tree.